bootscore/bootscore/README.md

 ## Installation
 1. Download latest release [bootscore-main.zip](https://github.com/bootscore/bootscore/releases/latest/download/bootscore-main.zip).
-2. Upload theme via the WordPress theme-uploader and activate it.
+2. In your admin panel, go to *Appearance* > *Themes* and click the *Add New* button.
+3. Click Upload Theme and Choose File, then select bootscore-main.zip file.
+Click Install Now.
+4. Click Upload Theme and Choose File again, then select child-theme’s .zip file.
+Click Install Now.
+5. Click Activate to use your new theme right away.

 ### Composer
-To install with composer you will need to have composer installed on your system, and ideally on your server also with command line access, but that’s not required.
+To install using Composer, you will need to have Composer installed on your system.
+Ideally, it should also be available on your server with command-line access, although this is not mandatory.
+For detailed instructions on installing with Composer, please read the [documentation](https://bootscore.me/documentation/installation/#Composer).

 ## Child-theme
 Edit the theme in an upgrade-safe manner by using the provided [bootScore Child](https://github.com/bootscore/bootscore-child).
 Please note that the child theme is not a stand-alone theme, bootScore must be installed for it to function.